samuherek/ghi/README.md

 ### TODO:

-[ ] hitting enter in the search list will toggle it in and out of the list.

 [ ] remove items from the existing list.

 [ ] create a configuration object that sets the storage path (I want to add it to synology to share across computers)